iolivia/iolivia.me/src/pages/posts/fizzbuzz-in-10-languages/index.md

 The best part though, in a normal language when you are stuck on something, you can easily google around for an answer.
 You look at some snippet of code and you're like: ah, I get it now.
 I was so silly.
 Doing the same for brainfuck just doesn't work.
 You look at how to do a modulus, you see `[>+>->+<[>]>[<+>-]<<[<]>-]` and you're like: well, I (still) don't get it.

 But it was fun!
-It also peaked my interest into the [esoteric languages](https://en.wikipedia.org/wiki/Esoteric_programming_language).
+It also piqued my interest into the [esoteric languages](https://en.wikipedia.org/wiki/Esoteric_programming_language).
 Shakespeare and Chef also sounded interesting but didn't get to those yet.

 ##bash
 I needed a quick break to keep me going after the brainfuck adventure and bash did the trick.
 Ugly syntax if you ask me but overall nothing special or unexpected.